The book you, my students and listeners, were asking for:

-To mention just one example of how my own contemplation of the subject has been shaped by the unexpected questions I’ve received during interactions with my audiences, when one listener asked about rumors that Jean Sibelius (world-famous composer from Finland) may have been an antisemite it sent me to his partially-published journals (written in Swedish, my own native tongue), which apparently are the root of the claim of his antisemitism.
+To mention just one example of how my own contemplation of the subject of antisemitism has been shaped by the unexpected questions I’ve received, when one of my listeners stumped me with rumors that Jean Sibelius (world-famous composer from Finland) had been an antisemite it sent me to his partially-published journals (written in Swedish, my own native tongue), which apparently are the root of the claim of his antisemitism.
 While I reflect on that question I also consider the historical context of Finland during the composer’s lifetime.

 Among my unique qualifications are my proficiency in all Scandinavian languages, my scholarly background, and that I – through my ongoing lectures and writings – understand what Americans want to know about this part of history involving four Scandinavian countries (Denmark, Finland, Norway, and Sweden), all with their own unique experiences.